taneishi/UNet_Glomerulus/README.md

-# Glomerular Segmentation of Kidney images with U-Net using PyTorch
+# Glomerular Segmentation of Kidney Images using U-Net

 ## Introduction